IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide.md

 # Keycloak help guide

+We are basing this guide on the main configuration for [local](../../#basic) and [docker](../../#docker) environment provided in main the documentation.

-Go to http://localhost:8080/auth (or http://keycloak.docker/auth by default if you're using docker stack sample given in the main README)
+Go to http://localhost:8080/auth (or http://keycloak.docker/auth by default if you're using docker stack sample)

 Once in, go to Administration console and connect yourself with the default super admin user and password you've set in keycloak docker stack environment variables or in the welcome page if your using keycloak locally.